JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 -

 - `for` <strong>loops</strong> are used when you have to repeat a task multiple times.
 Loops need an <strong>iterator/counter</strong>, which is a variable you can declare specifically in your loop to control how the loop iterates (or goes through logic).
 This is usually `i`.
 - `for` loops will keep running while the condition is TRUE.
+This can create a loop for an infinite amount of times (whereas `while` loops are used when it is needed for an infinite amount of times).
 - `for (let rep = 1; rep <= 10; rep++) {
   console.log(BACKSLASHLifting weights repetition ${rep}BACKSLASH);`
 - `let rep = 1;` would be the start, `rep <= 10;` would be the end, and `rep++` would be whether it is going up or down.